gupta-himanshu/scala-for-beginners/Important-Points2.md

 object-private, which means that it can only be accessed from the object that contains it.
 Unlike private , the field can’t also be accessed by other instances of the same type, making it more private than the plain private setting.

+33. In Scala there’s no direct way to control which superclass constructor is called from an auxiliary constructor in a subclass.
+In fact, because each auxiliary constructor must call a previously defined constructor in the same class, all auxiliary constructors will eventually call the same superclass constructor that’s called from the subclass’s primary constructor.